 In this bulletin, we refer to the number of current COVID-19 infections within the community population; community in this instance refers to private residential households and it excludes those in hospitals, care homes and/or other institutional settings.
 In institutional settings, rates of COVID-19 infection are likely to be different.
-More information about the coronavirus pandemic from the Office for National Statistics (ONS) and other sources can be found in our latest insights.
+More information about the COVID-19 pandemic from the Office for National Statistics (ONS) and other sources can be found in our Coronavirus (COVID-19) latest insights.

-The positivity rate is the percentage of people who have tested positive for COVID-19 at a point in time.
+The positivity rate is the percentage of people who have tested positive for COVID-19 on a polymerase chain reaction (PCR) test at a point in time.
 We use current COVID-19 infections to mean testing positive for SARS-CoV-2, with or without having symptoms, on a swab taken from the nose and throat.
-This is different to the incidence rate, which is a measure of only the new polymerase chain reaction (PCR)-positive cases in a given time period.
+This is different to the incidence rate, which is a measure of only the new PCR positive cases in a given time period.
 All analysis was produced with our research partners at the University of Oxford.